yson0979/yson0979_Majorproject_individual/README.md

 - Use "createGraphics" to draw "staticLayer" and "dynamicLayer".
 The "staticLayer" draws the unchanging background and static elements (group content in this file), and the dynamicLayer draws the changing animation effects (personal content in this file).
 This technology comes from: https://p5js.org/reference/#/p5/createGraphics

 ### Sun and shadow motion animation
-- Create a slide button to control the movement of the sun and shadow.
+- Create a drag button to control the movement of the sun and shadow.
 It is controlled by four mouse monitor events, namely "mousePressed", "mouseDragged", "mouseMoved", and "mouseReleased".
-Different operations on the slide button will display different colors.
+Different operations on the drag button will display different colors.

-- The position of the slide button is mapped to the angle of the sun through the mapping function "map" (the x position of the slide button from 0 to width is mapped to the angle of the sun from pi to 0).
+- The position of the drag button is mapped to the angle of the sun through the mapping function "map" (the x position of the drag button from 0 to width is mapped to the angle of the sun from pi to 0).
 The coordinates of the sun are dynamically calculated according to the position of the button and drawn at the corresponding position.
-The x position of the sun is consistent with that of the slide button.
+The x position of the sun is consistent with that of the drag button.

-- The position of the slide button is mapped to the angle of the shadow through the mapping function "map" (the x position of the slide button from 0 to width is mapped to the angle of the shadow from -PI/8 to PI/8).
+- The position of the drag button is mapped to the angle of the shadow through the mapping function "map" (the x position of the drag button from 0 to width is mapped to the angle of the shadow from -PI/8 to PI/8).

 ### Snow falling and apple falling animation